Locations of Uranium Recovery Facilities

 Licensed Uranium Recovery Facilities

-The following table provides information on uranium recovery facilities that currently have licenses issued by the NRC.
-See Locations of Uranium Recovery Sites Undergoing Decommissioning for information on sites that are currently decommissioning, as well as sites under the U.S. Department of Energy's long-term general license.
+The following table provides information on In Situ Recovery (ISR) and Conventional Uranium Mill recovery facilities that currently have licenses issued by the NRC.
+See Locations of Uranium Recovery Sites Undergoing Decommissioning for information on sites that are currently undergoing decommissioning.

 |Site Name||Licensee||Location||Type of Facility|

 |Crow Butte||Crow Butte Resources, Inc.||Chadron,